imi-bigpicture/bigpicture-metaflex/README.md

 - `ANNOTATION_REF`: Identifies the annotations which are part of this dataset.

 ### BP.observation.xsd
 Implements the ObservationType that captures observation objects.
-The ObservationType extends the `BPObjectType` and has the following elements:
+The ObservationType extends `BPObjectType` and has the following elements:
 - `STUDY_REF`: Identifies the parent study.
-- `OBSERVER_REF`: Identifies the observer (optional).
+- `OBSERVER`: Identifies the observer (optional).
 - `STATEMENT`: The statement for the observation.

 The object that the observation references is defined by using one (and only one) of the following elements:
-- `ANNOTATION_REF`: Identifies the referenced annotation.
+- `ANNOTATION`: Identifies the referenced annotation.
-- `CASE_REF`: Identifies the referenced case.
+- `CASE`: Identifies the referenced case.
-- `BIOLOGICALBEING_REF`: Identifies the referenced biological being.
+- `BIOLOGICALBEING`: Identifies the referenced biological being.
-- `SPECIMEN_REF`: Identifies the referenced specimen.
+- `SPECIMEN`: Identifies the referenced specimen.
-- `BLOCK_REF`: Identifies the referenced block.
+- `BLOCK`: Identifies the referenced block.
-- `SLIDE_REF`: Identifies the referenced slide.
+- `SLIDE`: Identifies the referenced slide.
-- `IMAGE_REF`: Identifies the referenced image.
+- `IMAGE`: Identifies the referenced image.

 The `STATEMENT` is of StatementType, which has the following elements:
 - `STATEMENT_TYPE`: The type of the statement.
 Either: